 #4 Pumpkin scone

 Every fall for as long as I can remember, I have stuffed myself with pumpkin bread and pie.
 This is why it took me two weeks and three pumpkin scones to realize why I was losing my vision and passing out in my office.
-What is fall without pumpkin spice?
+The specific culprit?
+Soy.

 Did your mast cells pull a fast one on your this year?
 I’d be surprised if they didn’t.
 Share your story in the comments below.